spencer-shadley/completed-class/class-content/12-MySQL/01-Activities/02-FavoriteDB-NoData/README.md

   - create the column "score" which can take in an integer
   - Set the primary key of the table to id

+### Bonus

-- BONUS: Go online and look into how one might go about adding data into a table.
+- Go online and look into how one might go about adding data into a table.